 They’re also a great way to ignore others.

 Tuck your phone away.
 Stick it in your pocket or in your briefcase.
+Leave it with the rest of your stuff at Left Luggage Euston Station.

 Pull out a physical pad of paper.
 Take out that fancy pen.
 Use your these tools to take notes.